Chucksef/Wage/README.md

 ## Introduction

-WAGE is a web-based timecard app with strong mobile integration and developed for and hosted on Firebase.
+WAGE is a web-based timecard app designed to be equally accessible on desktop and mobile, and developed for and hosted on Firebase.
 The application, upon completion, will allow the user to...

   * Create a User Profile;
   * Log In/Out;
   * Build a portfolio of clients;
   * Assign projects to each client;
   * Log work hours on each project using a simple, intuitive interface;
-  * Apply custom tags to work log entries;
   * Export PDF (or html) invoices directly from the app;
   * And more!